acewebsa/bookitfast-wp-plugin/readme.txt

 * Customizable booking forms
 * Admin dashboard for account management
 * Gutenberg blocks for easy content integration
+* Sensitive REST endpoints accept requests only from the same origin for added security

 **Prerequisites:**
 * Active Book It Fast account required (sign up at https://bookitfast.app)